 Securing a 5-year exhibition partnership with the V&A Museum in 2018

-Agreeing a strategic partnership with Cheshire West & Chester Council
+Developing strategic partnerships with local creative groups, organisations and the cultural department of Cheshire West & Chester Council

 Establishing a collaborative partnership with the University of Chester